- Simple AWS

 Here's how our e-commerce app works: A customer visits the website, browses different products, picks some of them and places an order.
 That customer can apply a discount code (discounts a % of the total) or gift card (discounts a fixed amount) and pay for the remaining amount by credit card.

-• First, we're going to understand what we're going to be saving to the database.
+First, we're going to understand the data that we'll be saving to the database.
 We're focusing on the entities, not the specific fields that an entity might have, such as Date for the Order.
 However, in order to discover all entities, you might want to add some fields.
 We'll represent the entities in an Entity Relation Diagram (ERD).

 ERD for our e-commerce app